arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 Aspen employs a relatively complex process for joining a node to a cluster.
 This is due to a desire to identify nodes using a unique `int16` value.
 The ID of a node is propagated with almost every message.
 By using an `int16` vs. `UUID`, we can reduce overall network traffic by a significant amount.
-Node IDs are also used far and wide across the rest of Delta, such as in the key for a channel `<NodeID><ChannelID>`.
+Node IDs are also used far and wide across the rest of Delta, such as in the key for a channel `NodeID + ChannelID`.
 This results in a sample that is 40 percent smaller than with a `UUID`.

 The downside of using `int16` id's for nodes is that we need to design a distributed counter.
 Fortunately, this is a